How Mental Health can help your case

 The most commonly prescribed drugs for depression are;

 M.A.J.
 Law work closely with independent toxicologists, doctors and forensic experts who specialise in considering the affects of medication on alcohol absorption and elimination rates.
-It is not necessary to show that medication did affect the breath reading, we only have to show that medication may have affected the breath reading.
+Remember that it is not necessary to show that medication did affect the breath reading, we only have to show that medication could have affected the breath reading.
 Where doubt exists as to the reliability of the result provided by the breath testing device, the court cannot convict you.

 Drugs such as stimulants may have some performance enhancing effects, for example by improving reaction times and alertness.
 Some drugs have adverse effects such as reducing critical judgement, increasing impulsiveness or increasing error rates (Report from the Expert Panel on Drug Driving K. WOLFF).